-- If you fail your DOT eye exam, you will need to get a vision specialist (ophthalmologist) to provide an assessment of your vision before you can be re-certified.
+- If you fail your DOT eye exam, you must get a vision specialist (ophthalmologist) to assess your vision before you can be re-certified.

 - Upon completion of the specialist's assessment, you may be eligible for corrective lenses or surgery that would allow you to meet the Department of Transportation’s minimum requirements for driver certification.

-- Alternatively, if it is determined that it is not possible to improve your vision through corrective lenses or surgery, then unfortunately you will not be able to pass the DOT eye exam and therefore obtain certification.
+- Alternatively, if it is determined that it is impossible to improve your vision through corrective lenses or surgery, you will unfortunately not be able to pass the DOT eye exam and therefore obtain certification.
 Must visit the link.

 Please Walk Me Through the DOT Physical Eye Exam

 The Medical Examiner will ask you questions about any changes to your vision, such as the ability to see in the dark.
-If you have experienced any changes in your eyesight, they may inquire about how these issues are being managed or monitored.
+If you have experienced any eye-light changes, they may inquire about how these issues are managed or monitored.
 The Medical Examiner will then examine your eyes for signs of abnormalities or other issues that could cause problems with your vision if left unchecked.
 Your answers and eye examination results can help determine whether it is safe for you to drive.
-Therefore, it is important that you answer truthfully and fully when discussing any changes in your vision health.
+Therefore, you must answer truthfully and fully when discussing any changes in your vision health.

 After the physical exam, your Medical Examiner will test how well you can see things at a distance.
 This includes testing your vision in each eye.
-You must be able to see an object clearly from 20 feet away and identify it correctly to pass the test.
+You must see an object clearly from 20 feet away and correctly identify it to pass the test.
 To do this, your Medical Examiner may use either a Snellen Eye Chart or a Titmus Screening Instrument.
-To pass, you must score 20/40 on all three tests.
-From driver qualification file criteria to DOT drug and alcohol checklists.
+To pass, you must score 20/40 on all three tests, from driver qualification file criteria to DOT drug and alcohol checklists.

-Your Medical Examiner will test your peripheral vision to make sure it is at least 70 degrees in the horizontal meridian in each eye.
-They may use the confrontational method, where you look at their nose and say how many fingers they are holding up in your peripheral view.
+Your Medical Examiner will test your peripheral vision to ensure it is at least 70 degrees in the horizontal meridian in each eye.
+They may use the confrontational method, where you look at their nose and say how many fingers they hold up in your peripheral view.
 Another option is to use a Titmus device for testing.
 This device measures the amount of light that enters your eyes from different angles.
 The results will be compared to what is considered an acceptable level of peripheral vision.
-If your peripheral vision does not meet this standard, you will need to take corrective steps before getting licensed.
+If your peripheral vision does not meet this standard, you must take corrective steps before getting licensed.

-Finally, they'll test your eye for color by having you identify red, amber and green.
-Doing well on this exam means you'll have no problem distinguishing between the colors quickly and easily - which could come in handy next time you're driving on the motorway!
+Finally, they'll test your eye for color by having you identify red, amber, and green.
+Doing well on this exam means you'll have no problem distinguishing between the colors quickly and easily - which could be helpful to next time you're driving on the motorway!
 We know that practice makes perfect with this skill, so don't worry if you don't get it right away.
-Just keep trying and before long you'll be acing the test!
+Just keep trying, and before long, you'll be ace the test!
 Good luck!
-Must visit the link.
+Must visit Alternative vision standard goes into effect.

 Do I Need To Get My Eye Test Before the DOT Physical?

 If you're getting your DOT physical, it pays to be prepared.
-One of the requirements is that you must get an eye test before being cleared by the doctor.
-This means that if you don't have one and try to go ahead with the physical, it could end up costing you a lot of money and time in the long run.
-So make sure you get an eye test done before your physical or else you might find yourself having to take one on short notice at additional cost.
+One of the requirements is to get an eye test before being cleared by the doctor.
+If you don't have one and try to go ahead with the physical, it could cost you a lot of money and time in the long run.
+So ensure you get an eye test before your physical, or else you might have to take one on short notice at additional cost.
 Trust us, it's not worth the hassle!
-The ket is to plan ahead.
+The key is to plan ahead.